Skip to main content

 Finish the essay with a succinct conclusion that ties back to your introduction.
 Summarize how you know that UW Madison is the school for you because its campus matches your personal values and its academics satiate your intellectual curiosity.
 End with a phrase that relates to the school’s philosophy, e.g. “Most of all, I would like to attend UW Madison because I want to join the Badgers in their commitment to make a difference.”

-The reason for this is that if you’re applying via the UW Application, UW admissions officers will not see your Common App or Coalition Application essay, so they’re asking for a personal statement-style essay on their own platform.
-You should apply via the Common App or Coalition Application if you’re already using it, but if you’re not, then you can consider reusing the personal statement you write for this prompt for those application platforms.
+The reason for this similarity is that if you’re applying via the UW Application, UW admissions officers will not see your Common App essay, so they’re asking for a personal statement-style essay on their own platform.
+You should apply via the Common App if you’re already using it for other schools, but if you haven’t yet written a personal statement, your goal should be to capture the most essential parts of who you are.
+See our guidance at the link above for how to do that!

 Do you want feedback on your UW Madison essays?
 After rereading your essays countless times, it can be difficult to evaluate your writing objectively.
 That’s why we created our free Peer Essay Review tool, where you can get a free review of your essay from another student.
 You can also improve your own writing skills by reviewing other students’ essays.